 Graduate study allows you to continue to explore the subject, sharpening your skills further and specialising in an area that matches your chosen career path.
 We offer masters degrees in MSc International Logistics and Supply Chain Management, MSc International Shipping and MSc International Procurement and Supply Chain Management.

-Visit the Plymouth University Employability Service website for more information on careers in this area.
+Visit the careers and employability pages for more information on careers in this area.